 - Emergency Department Approved for Pediatrics (EDAP) – The hospital’s EDAP recognition distinguishes this medical center from others for its effort in providing essential capabilities and resources to ensure that the emergency and critical care requirements of injured and seriously ill children are met.
 It does this by providing cares and services by specially trained professionals in following established treatment protocols in handling abuse, critical injured, and injured children.
 The designation means that the hospital participates in the Illinois emergency medical system and provides optimal around-the-clock emergent care to pediatric patients.

 - Baby Friendly – This designation means that the facility is part of the UNICEF Baby Friendly Hospital Initiative first and procedures and protocols in educating and communicating the healthcare benefits of breastfeeding.
-The facility informs mothers of effective ways to manage breastfeeding and how to initiate the process in the baby’s first hour.
+The facility informs mothers of effective ways to breastfeed and how to initiate the process in the baby’s first hour.
 The nursing staff is trained to foster ongoing breastfeeding support through group activities after the mother has been discharged from the facility.

 Patient Safety Concerns